baldi364/library/README.md

 <h1>Personal Library Management System</h1>

-This project is a personal library management system built with Spring Boot, Spring Security, Hibernate, and MySQL.
+This project is a personal library management system built with Java, Spring Boot, Spring Security, Hibernate and MySQL.
 It provides users with the ability to manage their own library collections, with features including user authentication using JWT tokens, role-based authorization, and CRUD operations on the main database.

 <h3>Key Features</h3>